ManjuLanjewar/vsd-hdp/README.md

     	opt_clean -purge
     	abc -liberty ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib
     	show

 #### Synthesis Result

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/ebf0d0e3-36ea-4eab-97f9-21cd1ce7c7ca)

-The cell library already seems to have an OR gate available as the synthesis result is an OR gate itself and not a NAND-realization of the OR to avoid the stacked PMOS as shown in the demo videos
+OR gate involve NOR gate and NOR gate has stacked PMOS which is not good.
+So, it is a NAND-realization of the OR